-Looking for fresh ideas for elementary literature circle roles for use with fiction and nonfiction books?
+Looking for fresh ideas for literature circle roles to use with your 5th graders?

-I’ve put together a list of 19 literature circle roles for elementary kids that…
+We’ve put together a list of 19 literature circle roles that your fifth graders will love!

 1. Character Critic

-Nonfiction books such as biographies and autobiographies lend themselves very well to the Character Critic literature circle role.
+Nonfiction books such as biographies and autobiographies lend themselves very well to this fifth grade literature circle role.

 The Connector makes and records text-to-self, text-to-text, and text-to-world connections that will help the group understand the story on a deeper level.

 - Text-to-Self – Parts of the text that remind the reader of himself/herself in some way